Short Trips

 It is a good idea to organize a babymoon in Greece as long as you are flying from a nearby country.
 Do not risk a flight longer than 3-4 hours as it may result in very tiring.
 Also, make a small research in-flight companies to see which their policies are for pregnant women; some offer benefits, such as larger foot area.

 If you are traveling to a Greek island via transit from Athens, Thessaloniki or another airport, make sure you arrive at your destination with less possible fatigue.
 Therefore if the island has an airport, consider flying there.
-Greek ferries are safe but some pregnant ladies may have problems with seasickness.
+Ferries are safe but some pregnant ladies may have problems with seasickness.

 In any case, if you are traveling by ferry to an island for your babymoon in Greece, make sure this ferry is large and the trip is short.
 For a long ferry trip, book a cabin.